MBA/Civil & Environmental Engineering

 The deadline for applicants is the same as the deadline for the regular Masters program.
 Beginning in 2011, both programs will accept both the GMAT and/or the GRE, so a dual applicant need only take one of the tests to apply to the dual program.

-For additional information about the MBA program and admissions, please contact James Frick
+For additional information about the MBA program and admissions, please contact Jackie Jones

-, Director of Masters Admissions, and for specific CEE questions, please contact Maxine Leffard
+, Assistant Director of Masters Admissions, and for specific CEE questions, please contact Maxine Leffard

 , director of Graduate Programs for the CEE Department of the Carnegie Institute of Technology.